shahar603/Launch-Dashboard-API/CONTRIBUTING.md

 **NOTE**: Make sure every change is covered by a unit test.

-1. Fork the repo, make changes, add tests, commit, and submit a Pull Request
+1. Fork the repo, create a new branch from `develop`, make changes, add tests, commit, and submit a Pull Request (to `develop`)

 2. New Pull Requests will automatically trigger a Travis CI Build